 - Request for Pool Safety Inspection [PDF, 43KB]

-To arrange for an inspection and pool safety certificate, contact council's Building & Plumbing department on (07) 5329 6480.
+To arrange for an inspection and pool safety certificate, please lodge an online customer request form or call Council's Customer Service team on (07) 5329 6500 to request a call back.
 Please note: Council requires payment prior to the pool fence inspection being carried out.

 Swimming Pool and Spa Guidelines